perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

  /
 ```

 *boltz_kdim* gives the sampling of k points in each of the 3 directions. *boltz_emin* and *boltz_emax* give the minimum and maximum of the energy window.
-This is important as it reduced the number of scattering channels we need to calculate for.
-Here, it is set to be around the conduction band minima?????
+This is important as it reduces the number of scattering channels we need to calculate for.
+Here, it is set to be around the conduction band minima.
 Similarly, *band_min* and *band_max* refers to the band numbers included in the calculation. *hole* is set to *.true.* if we are calculating for holes as opposed to electrons.
 Finally, *ftemper* is the temperature file.

 gaas.temper:

 ```
-    1     F
+    1
-  300.00          6.0425595703           0.9855601E+17
+  300.00          1.0           1.0E+17
 ```

 In the case of ultrafast dynamics calculations, the only number that is used here is the temperature since this will give the distribution of the phonons.
 The distribution of carriers is set in the dynamics-run input file.